mainmatter/ember-simple-auth/README.md

 Ember.SimpleAuth __persists the session state and its properties so it survives a page reload__.
-When the session is created in the application initializer it tries to restore its previous state and properties and if that succeeds, it is authenticated immediately.
+When the session is created in the application initializer it tries to restore any previously persisted state and properties and if that succeeds, is authenticated immediately.
 While Ember.SimpleAuth comes with several store types there is only one store per application that can be configured during setup (see the
 [API docs for Ember.SimpleAuth.setup](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-setup)):

 ```js